Nexstar Media Group: 2025–present: Acquisition of Tegna and Jimmy Kimmel Live! pre-emption

 While Nexstar stated that its decision to pull Jimmy Kimmel Live! was made unilaterally and was not influenced by any correspondence with the FCC or other agencies, it was observed that Nexstar was in the early stages of seeking FCC approval for its $6.2-billion acquisition of rival media company Tegna (announced on August 19), while Nexstar and Sinclair were among the station owners that had been lobbying the FCC to revise its broadcast ownership rules, including the proposed elimination of a rule passed in 2004—which would require Congressional approval to modify or repeal—that limits broadcasting companies from owning or controlling local television stations cumulatively reaching more than 39% of U.S. households.
 When Jimmy Kimmel Live! returned on September 22, both Nexstar and Sinclair continued to preempt it across their stations until September 26, when both companies announced that they would lift the blackout.

-On November 18, 2025, Tegna's shareholders have approved the company's merger with Nexstar Media Group.
-The transaction is expected to close by between July 1, 2026 and December 31, 2026 (median average - October 1, 2026), subject to regulatory approvals and other customary closing conditions.
-Upon closing, Tegna will become a subsidiary of Nexstar Media Group.
+On November 18, 2025, Tegna's shareholders approved the company's merger with Nexstar Media Group.
+The transaction was expected to close by between July 1, 2026, and December 31, 2026, subject to regulatory approvals and other customary closing conditions.
+Upon closing, Tegna became a subsidiary of Nexstar Media Group, unlike past companies acquired by Nexstar, which were fully amalgamated into the company.

+On November 24, 2025, Trump made a statement on Truth Social in opposition of removing the ownership cap, arguing that it would enable the growth of "radical left", "fake news networks" such as ABC and NBC (whom he referred to as being a "virtual arm of the Democrat Party[sic]").
+In response, Nexstar stated that the major networks "already reach into every pocket, purse, and backpack in America," and modernizing the ownership rules would "ensure that local communities benefit from an array of fact-based local journalism—the anti-fake news—for years to come."